choresh/nestjs-query-simple-website/docs/createYourOwnApp.md

 Standard CRUD operations are supported 'out-of-the-box' by 'nestjs-query-simple', in case you want to add non-standard (custom) mutations/queries - see example method 'UsersResolver.demonstrateComplexQuery()', at [advanced-demo-app](https://github.com/choresh/nestjs-query-simple/tree/main/examples/advanced-demo-app).

 ## Use your app
-* Install/build/run/use your app, in the same manner as explained with the demo app.
+* Install/build/run/use your app, in the same manner as explained in the [Intro](https://nestjs-query-simple-website.vercel.app/docs/intro) page.
+* Obviously you need to prepare/test your own mutations and queries at GraphQL playground.
 * Validate that the corresponding collection is updated in your MongoDB.

 ## Add more resources